-- 8.33 This project has links to the following projects and capabilities:
+8.33 This project has links to the following projects and capabilities:

-- P-3 mission systems upgrade
+- P-3 Mission Systems Upgrade

+- Multi-Role Vessel

 - ANZAC frigates

-- Multi-role vessel

 8.34 The timing of this project is dependent on the completion of the P-3 mission systems upgrade.
 The modification required to enable the P-3 to launch anti-ship missiles is relatively straightforward and could be done during routine maintenance.
 A minimum number of missiles would need to be purchased, with the rest obtainable through an access arrangement.
 Before a missile capability is added, the mission systems upgrade would be necessary to provide sensors capable of locating and properly identifying targets.